nushell/nushell.github.io/book/commands/par-each.md

 title: par-each
 categories: |
   filters
-version: 0.71.0
+version: 0.73.1
 filters: |
-  Run a block on each element of input in parallel
+  Run a closure on each row of the input list in parallel, creating a new list with the results.
 usage: |
-  Run a block on each element of input in parallel
+  Run a closure on each row of the input list in parallel, creating a new list with the results.
 ---

 # <code>{{ $frontmatter.title }}</code> for filters